tib0/local-llama/README.md

 **Npm (10.x or higher)** - Local Llama requires a compatible version of npm to run.

+**Python (3)** - Python 3 is used during node-llama-cpp build.

 **GGUF Model** - Local Llama uses the llama-cpp as its core AI engine.
 It can use any gguf models.
 If you want, you can find model at [Hugginface](https://huggingface.co/models?search=gguf)

-**8GB RAM** - While it depends on the model size, it is recommended to have at least 8GB RAM to run this app.
+**4GB RAM** - While it depends on the model size, it is recommended to have at least 4GB of free RAM to run this app.

 ## Dependencies